The Power of Play

 Champion of Play

-COLD HAWAII is an area covering no less than 31 amazing surf spots which achieved its name because the wind conditions in the area are similar to the ones you will find in Hawaii.
-Famed by Casper Steinfath, this is a place to explore the power of play, where spontaneity, creativity, and the unknown factors of nature can be trained to become part of your life strategy.
-Find more places to play in the SEMINE Motherland guide here.
+COLD HAWAII is a stretch of coastline boasting no fewer than 31 incredible surf spots.
+It earned its name thanks to wind conditions that mirror those of Hawaii.
+Brought into the global spotlight by six-time world champion Casper Steinfath, this is a place where you can explore the power of play — where spontaneity, creativity, and nature’s unpredictable forces can be harnessed as part of your life strategy.Find more places to play in the SEMINE Motherland Guide here.

 Sacred Play

-Playful Summer blessings,
+Playful summer blessings,

 SEMINE Motherland

-‘Motherland’ is a digital slow-travel tour guide to amazing nature reserves, secret oases, wellness hotspots and playful places in SEMINE’s own Motherland: Denmark
+‘Motherland’ is a digital slow-travel tour guide to amazing nature reserves, secret oases, wellness hotspots, and playful places in SEMINE’s own Motherland: Denmark.

 5 Breath-taking Nature Reserves in Denmark